Objective Momentum Barriers in Wall Turbulence: Introduction

-In a parallel development, objective mathematical descriptions of long-term and short-term material deformation have lead to the notions of Lagrangian coherent structures (or LCS, see \citet{Haller2015}) and objective Eulerian coherent structures (or OECS, see \citep{Serra2017,Beron-Vera2018,Serra2020}), respectively.
-Some of these approaches have also been used to identify vortices away from turbulent/non-turbulent interfaces (TNTIs) in gravity current experiments \citep{Neamtu-Halic2019}.
+In a parallel development, objective mathematical descriptions of long-term and short-term material deformation have lead to the notions of Lagrangian coherent structures (or LCS) and objective Eulerian coherent structures (or OECS) \citep[see, e.g.,][]{Haller2015, Serra2017, Beron-Vera2018, Serra2020}.
+Some of these approaches have been used to identify vortices away from turbulent/non-turbulent interfaces (TNTIs) in gravity current experiments \citep{Neamtu-Halic2019}, as well as to look at boundary layer structures in PIV studies \citep{Green2007, Pan2009, Wilson2013, He2016, Eisma2021}.
 LCSs and OECSs are, however, constructed as boundaries of coherent structures in passive tracer advection rather than minimizers of momentum transport, as would be required for a physical UMZ interface analog.

 Recently, \citet{Haller2020} developed a theory of objective material barriers for the transport of active vector fields, such as vorticity and momentum.
 These active barriers are sought as material surfaces that block an objectively-defined transport of momentum or vorticity more than any other neighboring material surface.
 Solving this optimization problem leads to an associated steady, three-dimensional (3D), incompressible dynamical system (the barrier equation) whose structurally stable stream surfaces (invariant manifolds) are precisely the active transport barriers. \citet{Haller2020} showed how active versions of LCS diagnostics, such as the active finite-time Lyapunov exponents (aFTLE) and the active polar rotation angle (aPRA) provide previously unseen levels of detail for momentum-transport barriers in direct numerical simulations of a turbulent channel flow.
 Instantaneous limits of active material barriers can also be extract via the same machinery.
 The latter Eulerian barriers are objectively defined surfaces that block the instantaneous flux of the active vector field in question.